jaysoo/jaysoo.ca/_posts/2015-06-25-when-learning-attitude-and-approach-matter.markdown

 title: When Learning, Attitude and Approach Matter
 tags: [learning]
 image: /images/7123750893_8f294501c9_c.jpg
+description: Tools and techniques for the art for learning.
 ---

 As programmers, one of the most important skills to have is being able to learn quickly.
 It doesn't